interaction-lab/OpenHMI/OpenSense Workspace/README.md

 # Software Architecture Overview

-In this project we will use OpenSense to do the head detection part of the job.
+In this project we will use OpenSense to do the human perception part of the job.
 OpenSense is extensible and has a graphical UI that users can interact with.
 It suits the needs of our OpenHMI project.

 However, Blossom's official codebase is written in Python, which is different from our OpenSense's C# codebase.
 As a result, our software solution has 3 separate parts, OpenSense, Blossom driver and OpenSense-Blossom Bridge.